Aviral-Aggarwal/NLP-Summer_Project/Readme.txt

-Hi I am Aviral Aggarwal and this Repository is for the NLP project
+This branch contains all the exercises for the Sequence models course.